Alexhuszagh/minimal-lexical/.github/ISSUE_TEMPLATE/bug_report.md

 Here are a few things you should provide to help me understand the issue:

-- Rust version : `rustc -V`
+- Rust version: `rustc -V`
-- minimal-lexical version :
-- minimal-lexical compilation features used:
+- minimal-lexical version:

 ## Test case